JorjaFox/website/content/_posts-old-blog/2012-10-11-code-blue-plate-special-screencaps-recap.md

 ---
 id: 5311
-title: '&#8220;Code Blue Plate Special&#8221; Screencaps and Recap'
+title: '"Code Blue Plate Special" Screencaps and Recap'
 date: '2012-10-11T09:13:32-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Four stars for Sara again.
 I wonder if they have to find a new diner now...'